Routing

 Dynamic Routes

-Use square brackets for dynamic path segments:
+Use square brackets for dynamic path segments in file names or directory names.

 src/routes/users/[id].rs handles /users/:id: